Series: Laurel and Hardy

 Available on BLU-RAY & DVD:

 Stan has taken time out from his busy schedule (!) to go visit his best pal Ollie, during his long hospital convalescence.
-Parking his car directly outside the main door he strolls into reception armed with a small paper bag and asks for directions to Hardy's room.
-He is told by nurse LORENA CARR that he wants room 14 (it's next to the solarium, apparently).
-A brief trip down the corridor and he finds room 14, but before he can enter, a nurse holding a small baby emerges from the room.
-Stan's expression is one of bewilderment.
-Fortunately, to save any misleading embarrassment, the nurse asks Stan what he wants, before she sends him on his way to room 14 on the top floor.
-Finally he catches up with Ollie, who by his reaction was not impressed with the sudden unexpected arrival of his visitor.
+Parking his car directly outside the main door, he strolls into reception armed with a small paper bag and asks for directions to Hardy's room.
+He is told by the desk nurse that he wants room 14 (it's next to the solarium, apparently).
+After a brief trip down the corridor Stan finds room 14, but before he can enter a nurse holding a small baby emerges from the room, much to Stan's initial bewilderment.
+Fortunately, to save any misleading embarrassment, the nurse directs Stan to room 14 on the top floor.
+Finally he catches up with Ollie, who judging by his reaction was not impressed with the sudden unexpected arrival of his visitor.

 Stan is asked to fetch Ollie's clothes from the closet, but when he attempts to dress him he establishes the difficulty in trying to put the trousers on over his leg.
-Ollie tells him that it is obvious he needs to cut the leg off (see favourite bit).
-Not only does Stan cut the wrong leg off, but the wrong trousers - those belonging to Ollie's eccentric room-mate (WILLIAM AUSTIN, who shows up briefly in one scene).
-The boys do finally leave, with Ollie offering to drive (how??) but his attempts to get comfortable in the drivers' seat land him in the back seat after he falls backwards.
+Ollie tells him that it is obvious he needs to cut the leg off [see favourite bit].
+Not only does Stan cut off the wrong leg but also from the wrong trousers - those belonging to Ollie's slightly eccentric room-mate (WILLIAM AUSTIN, who shows up briefly in one scene).
+The Boys do finally leave, with Ollie offering to drive (how??) but his attempts to get comfortable in the drivers seat lands him in the back seat after he falls backwards.
 Stan, who has recently sat on a sedative-filled hypodermic syringe in the hospital, is drousy as the effects start to kick in.
 He drives home through the traffic, with the car swaying aimlessly all over the street.
 After a series of near-hits, eventually their car collides with a streetcar, which bends their car into 180 degrees.

 Favourite bit